-The state's most important river is the Mississippi River – the longest river in Illinois that forms the entire western border of the state.
-Other rivers of note include the Illinois, Kaskaskia, Ohio, and Wabash.
-As marked on the map by an inverted yellow triangle, that stat’s lowest point is situated at the confluence of Ohio and Mississippi Rivers, at an elevation of 279ft.
+The Mississippi River is the longest river in Illinois and forms the entire western border of the state.
+Other rivers of note include the Illinois, Kaskaskia, Ohio and Wabash Rivers.
+At 279 feet, the confluence of Ohio and Mississippi Rivers marks the lowest point of elevation in Illinois.

 The State of Illinois is divided into 102 counties.
 In alphabetical order, these counties are: Adams, Alexander, Bond, Boone, Brown, Bureau, Calhoun, Carroll, Cass, Champaign, Christian, Clark, Clay, Clinton, Coles, Cook, Crawford, Cumberland, DeKalb, Dewitt, Douglas, DuPage, Edgar, Edwards, Effingham, Fayette, Ford, Franklin, Fulton, Gallatin, Greene, Grundy, Hamilton, Hancock, Hardin, Henderson, Henry, Iroquois, Jackson, Jasper, Jefferson, Jersey, Jo Daviess, Johnson, Kane, Kankakee, Kendall, Knox, La Salle, Lake, Lawrence, Lee, Livingston, Logan, Macon, Macoupin, Madison, Marion, Marshall, Mason, Massac, McDonough, McHenry, McLean, Menard, Mercer, Monroe, Montgomery, Morgan, Moultrie, Ogle, Peoria, Perry, Piatt, Pike, Pope, Pulaski, Putnam, Randolph, Richland, Rock Island, Saint Clair, Saline, Sangamon, Schuyler, Scott, Shelby, Stark, Stephenson, Tazewell, Union, Vermilion, Wabash, Warren, Washington, Wayne, White, Whiteside, Will, Williamson, Winnebago, and Woodford.